 The SOF charter may identify additional areas of interest pertaining to the Slice Product for discussion by the SOF.

-Slice Customers shall provide a SOF charter to BPA for its approval no later than March 31, 2026.
+BPA shall review the draft SOF Charter, and provide comments and recommendations to the SOF, no later than March 23, 2026.
+Slice Customers shall provide the final SOF charter to BPA for its approval no later than April 30, 2026.

 If the Slice Customers do not adopt a SOF charter, then BPA will identify changes to the POCSA in a meeting with the Slice Customers.